 “Pain is too strong a word.”

-This is the feedback several of my classmates gave me on a very early draft of what is now my first e-book, The Lighthouse Method: How Busy, Overloaded Moms Can Get Unstuck and Figure Out What To Do With Their Lives.
-(It is now available on Amazon, Kobo, and Smashwords.)
+This is the feedback I received on a very early draft of the introduction of what is now my e-booklet, The Lighthouse Method: How Busy, Overloaded Moms Can Get Unstuck and Figure Out What To Do With Their Lives*

-But that glow momentarily dimmed when a number of my classmates said my description of how busy moms feel when they are stuck and can’t figure out their next career move seemed exaggerated.
+But that glow dimmed when a few of my classmates said my description of the pain busy women feel when stuck seemed exaggerated.

 “What you’re describing here is not pain but discomfort,” one classmate stated.

-They argued that my clients’ pain couldn’t be compared to the kind of physical pain people experience from, say, an amputation of a limb or a serious illness, nor could it be compared with the sort of emotional trauma caused by an abusive parent or the loss of a loved one.
+They argued that the pain my clients felt couldn’t compare to physical pain people experience from, say, an amputation of a limb or a serious illness, or to the sort of emotional trauma caused by an abusive parent or the loss of a loved one.

-Still, while the causes and degrees of pain vary widely among different individuals, each woman’s pain is the only pain that she experiences.
-And she is the only one who experiences that particular pain firsthand.
+Yes, the causes and degrees of pain vary widely.
+But, each woman’s pain is the only pain that she experiences.

-More important, whatever is bothering or hurting you is where your focus tends to be, and the longer it remains your focus, the more it can disorient you and erode your confidence.
+Whatever is bothering or hurting you is where your attention will turn.
+The longer it remains your focus, the more it can disorient you and erode your confidence.

 This sort of “decision paralysis,” or being immobile for an extended time because you don’t know where you want to go, can be painful.
 Sometimes the pain is sharp, like when a stay-at-home mom is asked the dreaded question, “And what do you do?”
 Sometimes it’s the pangs of guilt felt by an employed mom who works long hours or whose work includes lots of travel.

-As a coach, I’ve met too many women who feel this kind of discomfort or pain.
-Thankfully, working with my clients has taught me invaluable lessons in how to work through and alleviate it.
-Witnessing their (often rapid) transformation is what has inspired my book.
+As a coach, I’ve met too many women who feel this kind of discomfort or pain of being stuck.
+Working with them, however, has taught me invaluable lessons on how to alleviate it.

-The Lighthouse Method is essentially a set of suggestions that may seem counterintuitive, including:
+The Lighthouse Method is essentially a set of counterintuitive steps:

-- lose the map (i.e., stop analyzing, planning, and setting goals);
+- Lose the map.
+Stop analyzing, planning, and setting goals

-- give up the notion that bigger is better; and
+- Give up the notion that bigger is better

 And I share real-life client stories to explain and illustrate these suggestions.